SciRuby/rubex/CONTRIBUTING.md

 * Ability to define function at any location in the file witout caring for when it will be actually used.
 * Error checking for dereferencing of void pointer.
 * Prohibit structs (vector types) in if statements via compile time checks.
+* Ability to provide default values to method arguments.

 # Contemplative features